 Nebraska is known more for cornfields than traffic jams, which is just the way residents like it.
-Still, the state does have 1.4 million drivers on the road - and most are conscientious when it comes to insurance.
-The Insurance Information Institute reports only about 6.7 percent of the state's vehicle owners lack car insurance, one of the lowest rates in the nation.
+Still, the state does have around 1.5 million drivers on the road - and most are conscientious when it comes to insurance.
+The Insurance Information Institute reports that only about 6.8 percent of the state's vehicle owners lack car insurance, one of the lowest rates in the nation.

 Insurance Requirements for Nebraska Vehicles